jh2229/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Battleship Game: This could be a way of playing the game Battleship.
+There could be two screens connected to the Pi (i.e. Qwiic screen and the MiniPiTFT): one screen for my battleship area and the other screen for the opponent areas that I target.
+3. Color/Light/Music Messenger: This could be a way to communicate moods using color, light, or music (using a microphone and speaker).
+4. Pokemon battles: Each user may engage in pokemon battles with our own pokemon and pokemon moves.
+5. Pager: The messaging system could bring back the pager that people used to use in the 20th century.
+It was even more portable than the phones we have today.
+6. Morse Code Messenger: An undercover communication system that could utilize morse code as the means of communication.
+This could be useful especially because morse code is practically obsolete and many machine learning algorithms are focusing on speech.
+A morse code messenger could slide under such detection mechanisms for communication.

 ### Part C
 ### Streaming a Sensor